 Sexuality often develops in secret and without open discussion of what it means to be a sexual being.
 Although sexuality is an integral part of being human, we live in a culture that does not support true sexual health.
-Consequently, Dr. Ellis' approach to treatment and evaluation incorporates a holistic appreciation of the physical, behavioral, psychological, relationship, and spiritual factors that contribute to your sexual concerns.
-What excites Dr. Ellis most, is helping her clients create the kind of change that makes them happier, more fulfilled individuals both in and out of the bedroom.
+Consequently, our approach to treatment and evaluation incorporates a holistic appreciation of the physical, behavioral, psychological, relationship, and spiritual factors that contribute to your sexual concerns.
+We enjoy helping clients create the kind of change that makes them happier, more fulfilled individuals both in and out of the bedroom.

 Areas of Treatment Specialization Include:

 - Physical Intimacy